vnovick/graphql-workshop/1_getting-to-know-graphql/Readme.md

 - [Blog posts api](https://graphql-workshop-react.herokuapp.com/v1/graphql) Use it with [GraphiQL online](https://graphiql-online.com/graphiql)
 - [Github api](https://developer.github.com/v4/explorer/)

+> Tip: You can use [GraphiQL online for Explorer feature](https://graphiql-online.com/)

 ## Excercises

 1. What's wrong with this syntax?